 “I barely got to see him after delivery.
 The nurses took him immediately and then informed me that he would need to be transferred because he was in distress,” said Jeneva.
 “I got to give him a quick kiss, and then they whisked him away.”

 Jeneva had to spend the night in the hospital because doctors wanted to monitor her after giving birth; she would have to wait until the next day to see Vernon again.

-“As soon as I was discharged, I headed over to The Children's Hospital of San Antonio so I could see my baby.
+“As soon as I was discharged, I headed over to CHRISTUS Children's so I could see my baby.
 The doctors had Vernon connected to a bunch of machines and were giving him lots of medication because he wasn’t responding to any of the other treatments,” said Jeneva.
 “It was a scary sight.”

 Vernon had a condition called meconium aspiration syndrome.
 It happens when a baby breathes a mixture of meconium and amniotic fluid into the lungs right around the time of birth.
 Meconium is an early stool that a baby passes soon after delivery; sometimes, like in Vernon’s case, it happens when the baby is still inside the uterus.
 If not immediately addressed, meconium aspiration can make a baby extremely sick and even cause death.
 Meconium stain amniotic fluid occurs in one of 10 pregnancies, with 5 percent of these infants developing meconium aspiration syndrome.

 Because Vernon had meconium aspiration syndrome, he was at risk of developing hypoxic-ischemic encephalopathy (HIE).
 A neonatal brain injury, HIE occurs when a baby’s brain does not receive oxygen and can cause brain impairments, including epilepsy, developmental delays and motor and cognitive skill problems.